onelogin/onelogin-python-aws-assume-role/README.md

 every time, you can specify these parameters as command-line arguments and the tool won't ask for them any more._

+You can specify
+OTP Code (`--otp`)
+and the cli will use this otp only for the first interaction requiring a manual OTP Code

 _Note: Specifying your password directly with `--onelogin-password` is bad practice, you should use that flag together with password managers, eg. with the OSX Keychain:
 `--onelogin-password $(security find-generic-password -a $USER -s onelogin -w)`,